Who's Behind Listverse?

 The powerful earthquake that killed 39 people and toppled homes in Pakistan in September 2013 also created an island.
 According to Pakistan’s chief meteorologist, Mohammed Riaz, it was magnitude 7.7, while the US Geological Survey in Colorado claimed it was magnitude 7.8.

-The island didn’t exist before the earthquake, but after the event, the Pakistan Meteorological Department’s director general, Arif Mahmood, said locals reported witnessing the creation of the tiny island, measuring 100 meters (330 ft) in length and 9 meters (30 ft) high, near the port of Gwadar.
-Pakistani officials said it was possible that the earthquake buckled land under the sea, creating the island, but further investigation would be conducted to determine the cause.
+The island didn’t exist before the earthquake, but after the event, the Pakistan Meteorological Department’s director-general, Arif Mahmood, said locals reported witnessing the creation of the tiny island, measuring 100 meters (330 ft) in length and 9 meters (30 ft) high, near the port of Gwadar.
+Pakistani officials said the earthquake might have buckled land under the sea, creating the island, but further investigation would be conducted to determine the cause.

 5 Floating Eye Island

 Located in the Parana Delta, between the cities of Campana and Zarate in Buenos Aires Province in Argentina, is an island shaped like a nearly perfect circle with a diameter of 120 meters (390 ft).
 It is surrounded by a channel that also forms a nearly perfect circle.
 Thanks to the presence of the round landmass inside it, the channel looks much like a crescent moon.
 Together, the island and channel resemble an eye, an appearance that suggested the island’s nickname.
 “The Eye” floats; it also rotates on its own axis, film director Sergio Neuspiller said.
 The filmmaker discovered the Eye in 2016 while he was scouting locations for a science fiction movie.